 Every role has small nuances for each company.
 A role could be focused towards a specific discipline, i.e. acquisition or retention, or they could be broad and cover a range of disciplines.
 Read the job description and understand the role.
 Don’t assume it’s the same as your current one.
 Any good recruiter who has been properly briefed will have a copy.
 If you’re directly approaching a business - ask for one!
 Take special note of the key requirements or KPI’s of the role.
 Use these to prepare answers and examples of your achievements in your current or previous roles.

-3. Research the company and who your meeting.
+3. Research the company and who you're meeting.

 Do your homework!
 Read about the business and know what they do and how they do it.
 Google them under articles and see if they have made any news recently.
 Also follow them on LinkedIn or other social platforms.
 If you find some interesting information or information that edifies the company - share it as an icebreaker!